TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 > We show  Marksheets created for your classes.
 {:.note}

 Marksheets can get large in some schools.
 We include column filtering to help you focus on the assessments relevant to what you want to see today.
 E.g., you can focus on the year to Autumn term.
-Or you could choose to filter the Marksheet to a specific subject.
+Or you can choose to filter the Marksheet to a specific subject.

 # Data Entry